 PhD, MRes, MSc (cand.scient.)

-community-based research & teaching - bridging public health & environment for governance towards sustainable development
+community-based research & practice - bridging public health & environment for governance towards sustainable development

 integrating health promotion & sustainability governance: transdisciplinary ecohealth framework